blue-span/bluespan.gg/source/giveaway.rst

 Who is eligible?
 ----------------

-Basic eligibility is determined by stream viewership.
+Basic eligibility is currently determined by stream viewership.
 If you are a regular stream viewer, you are `likely eligible`_.

 How to participate?
 -------------------